zcc003/learngit/readme.txt

 Git is distributed version control system.
 Git is free soft under distributed GPL.
+Git has a mutable index called stage.